Public health mitigation of COVID-19: Initial containment measures

 More drastic actions aimed at containing the outbreak were taken in China once the severity of the outbreak became apparent, such as quarantining entire cities or imposing strict travel bans.
 Other countries also adopted a variety of measures aimed at limiting the spread of the virus, including resorting to states of emergency.
-South Korea introduced the mass screening and localised quarantines and issued alerts on the movements of infected individuals.
+South Korea, in March 2020, introduced mass screening and localised quarantines and issued alerts on the movements of infected individuals.
 Singapore provided financial support for those infected who quarantined themselves and imposed large fines for those who failed to do so.
 Taiwan increased face mask production and penalised hoarding of medical supplies.
-The zero-COVID approach aims to prevent viral transmission, using a number of different measures, including vaccination and non-pharmaceutical interventions such as contact-tracing and quarantine.
+The zero-COVID approach aims to prevent viral transmission, using a number of different measures, including vaccination and non-pharmaceutical interventions such as contact tracing and quarantine.
 Different combinations of measures are used during the initial containment phase, when the virus is first eliminated from a region, and the sustained containment phase, when the goal is to prevent reestablishment of viral transmission within the community.
-Experts differentiate between zero-COVID, which is an elimination strategy, and mitigation strategies that attempt to lessen the effects of the virus on society, but which still tolerate some level of transmission within the community.
+Experts differentiate between zero-COVID, which is an elimination strategy, and mitigation strategies that attempt to lessen the effects of the virus on society but which still tolerate some level of transmission within the community.
 These initial strategies can be pursued sequentially or simultaneously during the acquired immunity phase through natural and vaccine-induced immunity.

 Costs and challenges

 Simulations for Great Britain and the United States show that mitigation (slowing but not stopping epidemic spread) and suppression (reversing epidemic growth) have major challenges.
-Optimal mitigation policies might reduce peak healthcare demand by two-thirds and deaths by half, but still result in hundreds of thousands of deaths and overwhelmed health systems.
+Optimal mitigation policies might reduce peak healthcare demand by two-thirds and deaths by half but still result in hundreds of thousands of deaths and overwhelmed health systems.
 Suppression can be preferred but needs to be maintained for as long as the virus is circulating in the human population (or until a vaccine becomes available), as transmission otherwise quickly rebounds when measures are relaxed.
 Until now, the evidence for public health (nonpharmaceutical) interventions such as social distancing, school closure, and case isolation comes mainly from epidemiological compartmental models and, in particular, agent-based models (ABMs).
 Such models have been criticized for being based on simplifying and unrealistic assumptions.
 Still, they can be useful in informing decisions regarding mitigation and suppression measures in cases when ABMs are accurately calibrated.
 An Argentinian modelling study asserted that complete lockdowns and healthcare system overextension could be avoided if 45 percent of asymptomatic patients were detected and isolated.
 Long-term intervention to suppress the pandemic has considerable social and economic costs.